Elevated plus maze

 The elevated plus maze (EPM) is a test measuring anxiety in laboratory animals that usually uses rodents as a screening test for putative anxiolytic or anxiogenic compounds and as a general research tool in neurobiological anxiety research such as PTSD and TBI.
 The model is based on the test animal's aversion to open spaces and tendency to be thigmotaxic.
 In the EPM, this anxiety is expressed by the animal spending more time in the enclosed arms.
+The validity of the model has been criticized as non-classical clinical anxiolytics produce mixed results in the EPM test.
+Despite this, the model is still commonly used for screening putative anxiolytics and for general research into the brain mechanisms of anxiety.

 Method

 The test uses an elevated, plus-shaped (+) apparatus with two open and two enclosed arms.
 The behavioral model is based on the general aversion of rodents to open spaces.
 This aversion leads to thigmotaxis: a preference for remaining in enclosed spaces or close to the edges of a bounded space.
 In the EPM, this translates into the animals limiting their movement to the enclosed arms.

 Anxiety reduction is indicated in the plus-maze by an increase in the proportion of time spent in the open arms (time in open arms/total time in open or closed arms) and an increase in the proportion of entries into the open arms (entries into open arms/total entries into open or closed arms).
 The total number of arm entries and number of closed-arm entries are sometimes used as measures of general activity.
 The relationship between the EPM and other tests of exploratory activity (open-field and emergence) have been analyzed in two mouse strains.